 Following Russia’s attack on Ukraine, the outlook for the supply, demand, and price of hydrocarbons is constantly shifting, leading to a rewriting of energy trade flows, to strengthen global energy security.

-The energy intelligence player further emphasized that new volumes discovered by oil and gas importing countries’ NOCs are quickly commercialised, elaborating that NOCs consistently contribute more than a third of the world’s newly-discovered resources.
-The company revealed that that proportion has hit more than 50 per cent in some of the last few years.
+The energy intelligence player further emphasises that new volumes discovered by oil and gas importing countries’ NOCs are quickly commercialised, elaborating that NOCs consistently contribute more than a third of the world’s newly-discovered resources.
+The company reveals that that proportion has hit more than 50 per cent in some of the last few years.